Collective or Class Actions and Claims Aggregation in the EU: the Claimant’s Perspective

 Recognition by the Directive

+The role of the claims aggregation and bundling model and the key role of claims aggregators was recently confirmed by the Directive.
+Article 2(4) of the Directive explicitly confirms the standing of entities acquiring damage claims.
 Similarly, the possibility of an entity that acquired antitrust claims from damaged persons enforcing those claims is recognised in Article 7(3) Damages Directive.
-In its preparatory works, including the impact study, the European Commission stated that the collective approach of enforcing aggregated or bundled claims is known to most of European jurisdictions.
-Further, a study prepared for the European Parliament in 2012 acknowledged that the ‘claims transfer to a third party may help to overcome the problem of lack of participation by injured parties.’
+In its preparatory works, including the impact study, the European Commission stated that the collective approach of enforcing aggregated or bundled claims is known to most EU Member States.
+A study prepared for the European Parliament acknowledged that the ‘claims transfer to a third party may help to overcome the problem of lack of participation by injured parties.’
+Similarly, Advocate General Jäaskinen in his opinion in CDC Hydrogen Peroxide (case C-352/13) recognised that in antitrust cases, claims aggregators pursue claims where it is regularly ‘not reasonable’ even for corporate victims to pursue claims individually.

-The overall positive effects of claims aggregators on the private enforcement of competition law in the European Union have not been explored yet.
+There is no study yet on the role of claims aggregators in the private enforcement of competition law in the European Union.
 However, it is safe to assume that such companies or entities have been successful in court and out-of-court where single damage actions would either not have been initiated or – in the worst case – would have failed.
-Some of the largest antitrust damages actions, both in the past and currently pending before national courts in the European Union, in particular the Netherlands, Germany and Austria, have been brought on the basis of the claims aggregation or bundling model.

 Recognition at national level